Nest Your Adaptive Algorithm for Parameter-Agnostic Nonconvex Minimax Optimization: Introduction

-\paragraph{Nonconvex minimax optimization.} In NC-SC setting, stationary convergence of GDA in NC-SC setting was first provided by \citet{lin2020gradient}, showing $O(\epsilon^{-2})$ oracle complexity and $O(\epsilon^{-4})$ sample complexity with minibatch.
+\paragraph{Nonconvex minimax optimization. } Stationary convergence of GDA in NC-SC setting was first provided by \citet{lin2020gradient}, showing $O(\epsilon^{-2})$ oracle complexity and $O(\epsilon^{-4})$ sample complexity with minibatch.
 Recently, \citet{chen2021closing} and~\citet{yang2021faster} achieve this sample complexity in the stochastic setting without minibatch.
 GDmax is a double loop algorithm that maximizes the dual variable to a certain accuracy.
 It achieves nearly the same complexity as GDA~\citep{nouiehed2019solving}. \citet{sebbouh2022randomized} recently discuss the relation between the two-time-scale and number of inner steps for GDmax.
+Very recently, \citet{li2022convergence} provide the necessary and sufficient time-scale separation for GDA to converge locally to Stackelberg equilibrium.
 Besides NC-SC setting, some work provides convergent algorithms when the objective is (non-strongly) concave about the dual variable\citep{zhang2020single, lu2020hybrid, yang2020catalyst}.
-Nonconvex-nonconcave regime is only explored under some special structure~\citep{liu2021first, diakonikolas2020halpern}, such as Polyak-\L{}ojasiewicz (PL) condition~\citep{fiez2021global}.
+Nonconvex-nonconcave regime is only explored under some special structure~\citep{liu2021first, diakonikolas2020halpern}, such as Polyak-\L{}ojasiewicz (PL) condition~\citep{fiez2021global, yang2020global}.
 All algorithms mentioned above require prior knowledge about problem parameters, such as smoothness modulus, strong concavity modulus, and noise variance.

 \paragraph{Adaptive algorithms in minimax optimization. } There exist many adaptive and parameter-agnostic methods designed for convex-concave minimax optimization as a special case of monotone variational inequality~\citep{bach2019universal, antonakopoulos2019adaptive, antonakopoulos2021adaptive2, ene2020adaptive, stonyakin2018generalized, gasnikov2019adaptive, malitsky2020golden, diakonikolas2020halpern}.
 Most of them combine extragradient method, mirror prox~\citep{nemirovski2004prox} or the like, with AdaGrad mechanism. \citet{liu2019towards} and \citet{dou2021one} relax convexity-concavity assumption to the regime where Minty variational inequality (MVI) has a solution.
 In these settings, time-scale separation of learning rates is not required even for non-adaptive algorithms.
 For nonconvex-strongly-concave problems, \citet{huang2021adagda, huang2021efficient, guo2021novel} propose adaptive methods, which set the learning rates based on knowledge about smoothness and strong-concavity modulus and the bounds for adaptive stepsizes.